Princess Elisabeta of Romania, Queen of the Hellenes

 Queen Marie, Princess Elisabeta and Princess Maria in Paris, 1919. source: Wikipedia

 Elisabeta first met her future husband in 1911, when the Greek Royal Family had been invited to visit the Romanian Royal Family.
 Prince George (later King George II) was the son of King Constantine I of the Hellenes and Princess Sophie of Prussia.
-He and Elisabeta were second-cousins through their mothers.
+George and Elisabeta were second cousins through their mothers.
 During the visit, George proposed but Elisabeta declined.
-He proposed again in 1914 after the Balkan Wars, but she again turned him down.
-The two, however, maintained contact and George’s luck would soon improve.
+He proposed again in 1914 after the Balkan Wars but she again turned him down.
+The two maintained contact and George’s luck would soon improve.
 In early 1920, while traveling from France with her mother and sisters, they stopped in Switzerland where the Greek Royal Family was living in exile.
-George proposed again, and this time, she accepted.
+George proposed again, and this time, Elisabeta accepted.
 The engagement was announced in October 1920 and they married on February 27, 1921, in Bucharest, Romania.
 By the time of the wedding, George’s father had been restored to the Greek throne.
 Elisabeta became the Crown Princess of Greece and the Duchess of Sparta.
 A week after their return to Greece, a second wedding took place in Athens.
 Elisabeta’s brother, Carol, married George’s sister, Princess Helen of Greece.
 Neither marriage would prove to be a happy one.

 Elisabeta and George, 1921. source: Wikipedia

-Days after her parents’ coronation, she returned to Greece.
-However, she shunned the typical duties expected of a Consort, preferring to spend time at Tatoi Palace where she could paint and play the piano and spend hours working in the gardens she had designed there.
+Days after her parents’ coronation, Elisabeta returned to Greece.
+However, she shunned the typical duties expected of a Consort, preferring to spend time at Tatoi Palace where she could paint, play the piano, and spend hours working in the gardens she had designed there.
 Soon, it became likely that the Greek monarchy would be eliminated in favor of a Republic.
 Under the guise of an official visit to Romania, Elisabeta and her husband went into exile on December 19, 1923.
 They settled briefly at Cotroceni Palace before taking the lease on a small villa in Bucharest.
 Just months later, on March 25, 1924, King George II was formally deposed.

 Soon, the couple began to grow apart.
 Elisabeta was happy to be back in her homeland, while George felt stifled at the Romanian court.
-He began spending more time abroad, and by the early 1930s, was living permanently in London.
-Both of them had begun affairs, and in 1935, Elisabeta filed for divorce in Bucharest, citing desertion as the grounds for divorce.
+He spent more time abroad, and by the early 1930s, was living permanently in London.
+Both had begun affairs and in 1935, Elisabeta filed for divorce in Bucharest, citing desertion as the grounds for divorce.
 The divorce was issued on July 6, 1935, and her former husband found out when he read about it in the newspaper.
 He had never been made aware of the proceedings.

-Elisabeta then petitioned to have her Romanian citizenship restored (she had relinquished it upon her marriage), and through very shrewd investments, as well as the booming Romanian economy, managed to become financially well-off.
+Elisabeta then petitioned to have her Romanian citizenship restored (she had relinquished it upon her marriage).
+Through shrewd investments and the booming Romanian economy, she became financially well-off.
 In March of that year, she had purchased Banloc – a commune in western Romania made up of several villages where she lived at Banloc Castle.
-And in Bucharest, the Elisabeta Palace was built for her in the mid-1390s.
+In Bucharest, the Elisabeta Palace was built for her in the mid-1390s.
 She also had a home in the village of Copăceni, outside of Bucharest.
-She devoted much of her time to charity, working with many organizations to help children and those who were ill.
+Elisabeta devoted much of her time to charity, working with many organizations to help children and those who were ill.
 At her own expense, she established a hospital and children’s home in Bucharest.

-By 1944, she had given up the Elisabeta Palace to her nephew, King Mihai, who moved his court there following the bombing of the Royal Palace in Bucharest.
-She, instead, spent her time at Banloc and Copăceni.
+By 1944, Elisabeta had given up the Elisabeta Palace to her nephew King Mihai who moved his court there following the bombing of the Royal Palace in Bucharest.
+She spent her time at Banloc and Copăceni.
 It was there, on December 30, 1947, that King Mihai was forced to abdicate.
 Just days later, on January 4, 1948, the royal train carrying King Mihai, Queen Mother Helen, and Princess Ileana left Bucharest and traveled to Banloc, where Elisabeta joined them on their journey out of Romania.
 After staying briefly in Sigmaringen, Germany, and in Zurich, she eventually settled in Cannes, France where she leased an apartment and later taught piano lessons.

 Princess Elisabeta of Romania, Queen of Greece, died in Cannes, France on November 15, 1956.
 She is buried at the Hedinger Church in Sigmaringen, Germany.